StackStorm/st2docs/docs/source/reference/ha.rst

 based on the completion of ActionExecution.
 The auxillary purpose is to act as a backup scheduler for actions that may not have been scheduled.

-n st2notifiers can run in active-active requiring connections to RabbitMq and MongoDB.
+n st2notifiers can run in active-active requiring connections to RabbitMQ and MongoDB.
 For the auxillary purpose to function in an HA deployment when more than 1 st2notifiers are running either Zookeeper or Redis is required to provide co-ordination much like for policies.
 It is also possible to designate a single st2notifier as provider of auxillary functions by disabling the scheduler in all but 1 st2notifiers.